H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 │   /steg_report   steganography findings                          │
 │   /pia_window    psychological integrity audit                   │
 │                                                                  │
+│ Production DB: msallis-db host 5433 — msallisgis 16 GB /        │
+│   294 tables / 11 schemas ★                                     │
+│ Forensic DB:   postgis-forensic host 5452 — msallisgis 17 GB /  │
+│   314 tables / 9 schemas — forensic only ★                     │
-│ ChromaDB: 48 collections, 6,739,844 vectors                     │
+│ ChromaDB: 48 collections, ~6,740,611 vectors (April 23, 2026)  │
-│ msallisgis: 551 tables, 5,416,521 GBIM entities                 │
+│ autonomous_learner: 21,181 records (exact, April 23, 2026)      │
-│ 108 containers Up — zero Restarting, zero Exited                │
+│ 100 containers Up — zero Restarting, zero Exited ★              │
 └──────────────────────────────────────────────────────────────────┘
 ```

 *Figure 16.1.
-BBB enforcement architecture as of April 16–17, 2026 — CLOSED, FAIL-CLOSED.
+BBB enforcement architecture as of April 23, 2026 — CLOSED, FAIL-CLOSED.
 Tier 1: `forward_auth` enforced; unauthenticated → HTTP 401.
-Tier 2: port 8016 core enforcement, Phase 1.4 input blocking (6 filters, all score 1.0; all six exception defaults corrected to `passed=False`; input BBB failure → immediate block, no LLM call).
-Tier 2b: port 8017 dedicated output façade — confirmed operational 2026-04-16T16:46:42Z; `via: bbb-output-filter`; `total_filtered: 275`; `total_blocked: 4`; `pass_rate: 0.9854`; output BBB exception → hard block + safe fallback; output HTTP error → hard block + safe fallback.
-Tier 3: port 8301 → 7001 neurobiological enforcement.
+Tier 2: port 8016 core
+enforcement, Phase 1.4 input blocking (6 filters, all score 1.0; all six exception
+defaults corrected to `passed=False`; input BBB failure → immediate block, no LLM
+call).
+Tier 2b: port 8017 dedicated output façade — confirmed operational
+2026-04-16T16:46:42Z; `via: bbb-output-filter`; `total_filtered: 275+`;
+`total_blocked: 4+`; `pass_rate: 0.9854+`; output BBB exception → hard block + safe
+fallback; output HTTP error → hard block + safe fallback.
+Tier 3: port 8301 → 7001
+neurobiological enforcement.
 All three tiers log into `allis-memory:8056`.
-No open items.*
+No open
+items.*

 ---

 ## 16.3 The Fail-Closed Principle — ★ April 16–17, 2026

-> **A security gate that opens when it breaks is not a security gate — it is a liability.**
+> **A security gate that opens when it breaks is not a security gate — it is a
+> liability.**

 This section documents the fail-closed hardening completed April 16–17, 2026.
+Four
-Four distinct failure paths were identified and corrected.
+distinct failure paths were identified and corrected.

 ### 16.3.1 The Problem: Fail-Open Defaults

 Before this sprint, the BBB had a structural flaw across all four of its failure paths.
-The flaw is the same in each case: when something went wrong, the system defaulted to permitting the content through.
+The flaw is the same in each case: when something went wrong, the system defaulted to
+permitting the content through.

 **Flaw 1 — Six sub-filter exception defaults (`msallisbloodbrainbarrier.py`):**

-Inside the BBB service, each of the six sub-filters (EthicalFilter, SpiritualFilter, SafetyMonitor, ThreatDetection, SteganographyDetection, TruthVerification) wrapped its core logic in a try/except block.
-The `except` branch set `passed=True` — meaning a crashed filter automatically approved the content.
-A bad actor who could trigger an exception in any filter (malformed input, resource exhaustion, dependency failure) would receive unfiltered access.
-The `except` branch is exactly the wrong place to grant approval.
+Inside the BBB service, each of the six sub-filters (EthicalFilter, SpiritualFilter,
+SafetyMonitor, ThreatDetection, SteganographyDetection, TruthVerification) wrapped its
+core logic in a try/except block.
+The `except` branch set `passed=True` — meaning a
+crashed filter automatically approved the content.
+A bad actor who could trigger an
+exception in any filter would receive unfiltered access.

 **Flaw 2 — `main_brain` output filter: exception path:**

-When the BBB output check threw an exception, `main_brain` logged a warning and returned the generated response with a passthrough note.
-The BBB is the last enforcement gate before the response leaves the system.
-An output filter that crashes and then delivers the response anyway is not enforcing anything.
+When the BBB output check threw an exception, `main_brain` logged a warning and
+returned the generated response with a passthrough note.
+An output filter that crashes
+and then delivers the response anyway is not enforcing anything.

 **Flaw 3 — `main_brain` output filter: HTTP error path:**

-When the BBB output service returned a non-200 HTTP status (service down, 502, 503, timeout), the same passthrough behavior occurred.
-A service outage thus silently disabled the output gate.
+When the BBB output service returned a non-200 HTTP status (service down, 502, 503,
+timeout), the same passthrough behavior occurred.
+A service outage silently disabled
+the output gate.

 **Flaw 4 — `main_brain` input filter: exception path:**

-When the BBB call on the incoming query failed with an exception, `main_brain` logged a debug message and continued processing the query through the full pipeline.
-A failed input gate allowed the query to proceed to the LLM ensemble unfiltered.
+When the BBB call on the incoming query failed with an exception, `main_brain` logged
+a debug message and continued processing the query through the full pipeline.

 ### 16.3.2 The Fix: Fail-Closed Throughout